Rox-gg/nft.rox-cadence/README.md

  that are used to read information from the smart contract or from a resource in account storage.
- - `lib/` : This directory contains packages for specific programming languages to be able to read copies of the Top Shot smart contracts, transaction templates, and scripts.
+ - `lib/` : This directory contains packages for specific programming languages to be able to read copies of the NFT Rox smart contracts, transaction templates, and scripts.
 Also contains automated tests written in GO language.

 ## Contract Overview

 Each ROX represents a special moment from a streamer's history.

 Roxes are grouped into boxes and each Rox belongs to a specific box.

-In the box there can be many different types and different number of roxes minted.
+In the box there can be many different types and different number of Roxes minted.

 All the roxes are minted through the box.
-Roxes in the box are grouped by roxId.
+Roxes in the box are grouped by `roxId`.
 Which means that a box can contain many different types of roxes with different number for each rox type.
-The following property tracks how many roxes are in the box per rox type.
+The following property tracks how many Roxes are in the box per Rox type.

 ```cadence

 // The number of minted Rox NFTs per specific rox type (roxId)
 pub var mintedNumberPerRox: {String: UInt32}

 ```

 Each Rox NFT is a resource object containing the following fields.